5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ## About
 OpenCore EFI folder and config for running macOS Sonoma and newer on the Lenovo ThinkPad T490.
 Read the following documentation carefully in order to install/boot macOS successfully!

-> [!CAUTION]
->
-> Upgrading from to macOS 14.3.1 to 14.4 and newer via `System Update` causes a Kernel Panic during install!
-Disable `AiportItlwm` and enable `itlwm.kext` instead.
-Set `SecureBootModel` to `Disabled`, reset NVRAM and run the update again.
-If this does not work, use this [workaround](https://github.com/5T33Z0/OC-Little-Translated/blob/main/W_Workarounds/macOS14.4.md) to install macOS 14.4 on a new APFS volume.
-Use Migration Manager afterwards to get your data onto the new volume!

 ### Before you begin
 The built-in Samsung PM981a NVMe is NOT compatible with macOS.
 You must get a different NVMe first!

 ### Notable Features